mikeperri/flutter_sequencer/README.md

 I haven't tried it on Windows or Linux, but it should work without too many changes.

 ## To Do
+PRs are welcome!
+If you use this plugin in your project, please consider contributing by fixing a bug or by tackling one of these to-do items.

 ### Difficulty: Easy
-- Enable setting the AudioKit Sampler envelope parameters
+- (important) Enable setting the AudioKit Sampler envelope parameters
 - Change position_frame_t to 64-bit integer to avoid overflow errors
 - Make constants configurable (TOP_OFF_PERIOD_MS and LEAD_FRAMES)
 - Support federated plugins